-- When a nucleon is captured by a target nucleus, what's the difference if that nucleon was originally a part of a nucleon group? - This simple idea is the motivation for the surrogate method, where the compound nucleus of interest is formed using a different channel than the formation channel you're actually interested in (e.g. (d,pγ) instead of (n,γ)) - This method is particularly appealing for neutron-capture reactions on radioactive nuclei, since a neutron target doesn't exist as of yet - Unfortunately, as you'll recall, the independence hypothesis doesn't exactly hold for statistical nuclear reactions and the entrance channel does matter - In particular very different $J^{\pi}$ are populated for e.g. (d,p $\gamma$ ) vs (n, $\gamma$ ) - The difference can be accounted for using reaction theory, but accurate results require some more theoretical work
+- When a nucleon is captured by a target nucleus, what's the difference if that nucleon was originally a part of a nucleon group? - This simple idea is the motivation for the surrogate method, where the compound nucleus of interest is formed using a different channel than the formation channel you're actually interested in (e.g. $(d,p\gamma)$ instead of (n,γ)) - This method is particularly appealing for neutron-capture reactions on radioactive nuclei, since a neutron target doesn't exist as of yet - Unfortunately, as you'll recall, the independence hypothesis doesn't exactly hold for statistical nuclear reactions and the entrance channel does matter - In particular very different J^{π} are populated for e.g. (d,p γ) vs (n, γ) - The difference can be accounted for using reaction theory, where the first accurate results were recently obtained